-We begin by developing a definition of diversity and then proceed to try to understand why diversity matters.
-Based on this understanding, we consider a variety of ways to empower diversity and to ensure that both employee and organizations perform at their highest potential.
-Prerequisite: ORG 351, junior status or permission of instructor.
+This course begins by developing a definition of diversity and then proceeds to understand why diversity matters.
+Based on this understanding, a variety of ways to empower diversity and to ensure that both employee and organizations perform at their highest potential are considered.
+Prerequisite: ORG 351, junior status; or permission of instructor.